-Tom Kakonis has been hailed by critics nationwide as the heir-apparent to Elmore Leonard… and for good reason.
+Tom Kakonis, who passed away in 2018, was often compared to Elmore Leonard… and for good reason.
 His stunning thrillers blend dark humor with gritty storytelling for compelling, and innovative crime noir capers packed with unique, sharply drawn characters and shocking twists.
-All of those talents are on full display in Treasure Coast, his bold new thriller from Brash Books.
+All of those talents are on full display in Treasure Coast, his final novel, published for the first time anywhere by Brash Books.

 Kakonis took a darker turn with Blind Spot and Flawless, two mind-blowing thrillers he initially wrote under the pseudonym “Adam Barrow.”
 Blind Spot is a tour-de-force that tracks a father’s relentless, driving obsession to save his family at any cost, while Flawless, picked as a People Magazine Chiller of the Week, centers on a chilling serial killer as his perfectly-ordered life begins to crumbled when he falls in love, his imprisoned father is released, and a relentless, and sleazy, PI starts to follow the trail of bodies to his door.

 His final novel, released by Brash Books in 2014, was Treasure Coast, a rollicking thriller set on a sunny Florida coastal town that’s teeming with conmen and killers.
 It was Tom Kakonis at his best.

 A failed professional gambler is pulled into a kidnapping plot in Florida that spirals dangerously out of control.

 Tom Kakonis’ psychological suspense thriller pits a flawless serial killer against a relentless PI in a clever game of cat-and-mouse.
 Set aside your weekend – this one is impossible to put down.

 With this unforgettable thriller, master of crime fiction Tom Kakonis launched his acclaimed series featuring Timothy Waverly – an ex-con and professional poker player as good at playing the hero as he is at playing the odds.